 We currently have no products that are approved for sale with the exception of QINLOCK.
 We are early in our development efforts for all of our drug candidates.
-Three of our drug candidates are only in Phase 1 or Phase 1/2 studies.
+Our three drug candidates are only in Phase 1 or Phase 1/2 studies.